scriptPilot/google-calendar-correction/README.md

 ### Reset

-To reset the user properties to allow a correction from the start date again, run the script `resetProperties()`.
+After any modification to the correction function, you should run the function `resetProperties()` to reset the script and allow correction of all events from the start date again accordingly.

 ## Changelog